 Just got back Aug 2011 - Never Again

+"Nice clean hotel, waiters couldn't do enough for you.
+Food let it down, seemed to be the same every day/night very bland, salad not fresh, flies on everything.
+Loose tiles on floors outside - very dangerous.
 Our room key (magnetic) didn't work 5 times which was extremely annoying when you had been on a trip or out for tea and all you want is to come back to your room to the air conditioning.
 Well away from reception - sick of trailing back and forth with new keys which also didn't work - reception staff not helpful and took their time sorting out the problem.
 Even though we kept telling them it will happen again all they did was change batterya and say sorry.
 Gave us change in US dollars - why???
 Our rep couldn't be bothered either - cancelled our welcome meeting twice, could never get hold of him.
 Will not go back to this hotel - definitely not 5 star!"

 - Travel date: 8th August 2011

 "Well what can I say we have been to Reef Oasis hotel 3 times now and every time it gets better.
 Amazing holiday.
 Our first room was fine but on our second week asked to move to the new block of rooms which was beautiful a room for us and a room for the children, was a few steps to the pool that was bliss guarenteed beds by any of the pools.
 It was so large there was no getting up at stupid o'clock to put towels down to reserve a bed!
 A little tip is to get friendly with the pool guys who will do anything for you get you nice covers for the sunbeds.
 Plenty there for the children, kids clubs that are run by some amazing people outside parks and now a water park with slides and a food bar very nice.
 The food there has enough to offer for anybody!
 I think there are 6 bbq's outside main dininh hall food cooked fresh a wide selection of meats fish breads salads kids food is a little poor but mine seamed ok by what they ate!
 Evening entertainment was good, mini disco that my little girl loved and joined in with every night my older son 9 was a little old to join in I think!
 After mini disco the team did shows which were good, karaoke and some egyptian night entertainment too also very good.
 The staff were wonderful couldnt do enough for you (especially the annimation team who made my kids holiday and who I cant thank enough made some special friends with them)only thing is it ended a little early and moved on to adult disco in a club in the complex, so not much going on after half 10, but we were ok with it really.
 Overall an AMAZING holiday and cant wait to go back again!! :)"

 - Travel date: 19th January 2010

 - Travel date: 23rd October 2009

 ""I went to the reef oasis in 2007 and I am shocked by some of the other reviews on here,I am a picky person like nice hotels and this one was great.
 I have sonce been to Kos and stayed in a hotel which was o.k but cost about the same and did'nt compare to the reef at all fantastic place brilliant time something for every one to do and trying to book for November this year""

 - Travel date: 5th August 2009

 - Travel date: 28th June 2009

 "Me and my boyfriend went to Reef Oasis last year in june 2008 aged 21-22, fantastic holiday, lovely pools so many to choose from!!! lovely beach although its not a sea to just run into cos of the reef is very sharp took me about 10 mins just to get in, but there is a walk way where you can jump of the side and swim around with your snorkles to look at the most amazing colourful fish!!
 Me and my partner was swimming around for hours it was amazing!
 We r more pool people to be honest so didnt really go down to the beach that much only for snorkling but was lovely any how!
 Very very large complex, has about 7 pools so it took a while to get to know where everything is, the only problem with that is it is very very hot so walking around 2 get to places isnt that great, but they do have almost like golf buggies to give u lifts around the hotel which was fun, definatly wont get bored in this place!!
 Lovely resturants all buffet, soo much food but after 2 weeks you do get a little bored of the food even though there is lots there but its pretty much the same most nights but still lovely!!
 Entertainment was good, a few bars to chill in and also a disco room which was good, stayed open till bout 3am!!
 Obviously with all inclusive u do get the staff entertainment which can be a bit tacky at times but still is a good laugh, Narma bay was close by (about 20 mins in taxi) if u do like a bit of clubing from time to time then its wicked to go there, we went twice we felt even in the evening it is farrr 2 hot to be dancing around!!
 Over all a lovely holiday, ideal for everyone and anyone!
 Would definatly recomend :)"